mariiakhairi/streamlit-test-case-generator/README.md

 This repository contains sample code based on the article [Implementing AI in Software Testing: Creating a Text Generation Model for Test Automation](https://drlee.io/implementing-ai-in-software-testing-creating-a-text-generation-model-for-test-automation-7294b26f93c4).

+Please note to use this tool you need to pay for using ChatGPT API

 ## Adding Your OpenAI API Key as a Secret

 To use this tool, you'll need to add your OpenAI API Key as a secret in your GitHub repository.
 Follow these steps: